fornaciari/starter-academic/content/post/news_eacl2021/index.md

 ## Overview

-Glad to announce that the paper "BERTective, or detective BERT\: Language Models and Contextual Information for Deception Detection", with [Dirk Hovy](https://twitter.com/dirk_hovy), [Federico Bianchi](https://twitter.com/fb_vinid) and [Massimo Poesio](https://twitter.com/poesio) was accepted at [EACL2021](https://2021.eacl.org/)
+Glad to announce that the paper "BERTective, or detective BERT\: Language Models and Contextual Information for Deception Detection", with [Dirk Hovy](https://twitter.com/dirk_hovy), [Federico Bianchi](https://twitter.com/fb_vinid) and [Massimo Poesio](https://twitter.com/poesio) was accepted at [EACL2021](https://2021.eacl.org/).

+Pleas contact us for any question!

 ### Abstract